-- Ports must have the same LACP system priority. - Ports must have the same port admin key (Ethernet Interface). - If the port channel admin key (lacp admin key Port Channel) is not set when a channel group is formed (i.e., it has the null value of 0), the operational key is set to the same value as the operational key of the first member port. - However, if the port channel admin key is set, then the port admin key must be set to the same value for a port to be allowed to join a channel group. - If a link goes down, LACP port priority is used to select the backup link.
+- Ports must have the same LACP system priority. - Ports must have the same port admin key (Ethernet Interface). - If the port channel admin key (lacp admin key Port Channel) is not set when a channel group is formed (i.e., it has the null value of 0), this key is set to the same value as the port admin key (lacp admin key Ethernet Interface) used by the interfaces that joined the group. - However, if the port channel admin key is set, then the port admin key must be set to the same value for a port to be allowed to join a channel group. - If a link goes down, LACP port priority is used to select the backup link.